icaew-digital-archive/handbook/docs/admin-guides/web-archiving/crawl-process-overview.md

 ![media-lib-4](../../assets/images/media-lib-4.png)

-Once the download is complete, ingest to Admin/Private Repository/Web Captures/Sitecore Media Library Downloads, following the established naming convention for the file. **LINK TO AWS PAGE**
+Once the download is complete, ingest to Admin/Private Repository/Web Captures/Sitecore Media Library Downloads, following the established naming convention for the file.

+Once the crawls have completed, upload to Preservica and check the checksums match with `sha1sum [FILE]` in the local machine and then in Preservica by navigating to Advanced and then the Bitsteam page.

+The file will need to be transferred out of the VDI via SharePoint to be uploaded to Preservica via the [AWS client](../preservica/aws-cli.md).

 ### Saving a copy of the ICAEW.com sitemap